 What The Book Covers

 This book is tied to the book Enterprise Software Selection.
 This is because the first place to manage risk is during the software selection phase, which is the opportunity to connect the best available application to the business requirements.
-There are of course many other risks that require enterprise risk management after the software is selected and implementation has begun.
+There are, of course, many other risks that require enterprise risk management after the software is selected, and implementation has begun.

-This is the first book to focus on the interpretation aspects of enterprise risk management in terms of the information that is received from the main information providers such as consulting companies, vendors, and IT analysts.
+This is the first book to focus on the interpretation aspects of enterprise risk management in terms of the information that is received from the primary information providers, such as consulting companies, vendors, and IT analysts.
 The book explains how to triangulate on data sources, and is less about the mechanical aspects of enterprise risk management — which is covered in other books and online material.
 It is much more focused on providing practical information from years of experience in enterprise risk management and seeing how companies can often struggle to find accurate information and unbiased advice on the topic of enterprise software decision making.
-Surprise, not all information providers in this area actually lead companies to risk-appropriate decisions, and the book covers how many of the techniques that implementing companies use as shortcuts to reduce the risks of their projects actually increase the riskiness of their implementations.
+Surprise, not all information providers in this area lead companies to risk-appropriate decisions, and the book covers how many of the techniques that implementing companies use as shortcuts to reduce the risks of their projects increase the riskiness of their implementations.

 - Vendor Risk Management

 The book provides many examples from real-life project experiences, the emphasis being on the reality of planning projects.

 Interconnected to Web Information